R-Ranito/OOP-Assignment/README.md

 Bugs:

-Bugs detect in the SpaceWars.jar file the Background image does not upload.
+A Bug detected in the SpaceWars.jar file the Background image does not upload.
 The same doesn’t occurs when open the file trough the Package main – class Window (the main class)